0LL13/pdf2textbox/pdf2textbox/docs/index.rst

 The textboxes will NOT be identical with paragraphs of the PDF-file.
-There might be cases when a textbox ends mid-sentence just to be coninued with the next box.
+There might be cases when a textbox ends mid-sentence just to be continued with the next box.
 This is due to the PDF file's graphic-oriented organization of content.
 However, the order of text will be correct.

 When a document contains indexes, tocs, footnotes and other stuff, there is still a good chance to get hold of the text in a meaningful order,